 - Spoon feeding plays a very important role in oral motor development.
 Parents can feed their child and teach them to manage the correct volume of food.
 Spoon feeding teaches lateral chewing and helps move the bolus of food from front to back.
-Oral motor pattern of spoon feeding is important for munching (7-8 months) and tongue lateralization.
+The oral motor pattern of spoon-feeding is important for munching (7-8 months) and tongue lateralization.

 - In children who are picky eaters eating is the final goal but short term goals may include touching, licking and even kissing the non-preferred food.

 When a child is referred to us for an assessment, we look at his/her oral structures, oral reflexes, non-nutritive suck, gross motor skills and respiratory skills.
 There are so many strategies and suggestions we can give to parents to help make eating a more enjoyable experience for the child.
 Medical referrals are made if necessary and working together with a dietician, primary care doctor or pediatrician may be an important part of the therapy process.
 The overall goal is to make eating a positive experience for the child and his/her family.